-Jean-Paul Viguier & Associés is an international architecture and city planning practice based in Paris that designs and directs comprehensive projects in various fields such as planning program, landscape, interior design or street furniture for public as well as private purposes.
+Jean-Paul Viguier & Associés is an international architecture and city planning practice based in Paris.
+Pluralist and innovative, Jean-Paul Viguier et Associés designs and directs comprehensive and integrated projects in various fields such as planning program, landscape, interior design or street furniture for public as well as private purposes.

-The firm employs 150 people from 15 countries led by Jean-Paul Viguier and 12 partners.
+Fostering inter-generational relations, the practice employs 150 people from 17 countries led by Jean-Paul Viguier and 12 partners.
 Many of their iconic works have gained international recognition, such as : the French pavilion at the Seville World Fair (1992), the France Télévisions headquarters (1998) and the Parc André-Citroën (2000) in Paris, the Coeur-Défense twin towers (2001), the Sofitel Water Tower in Chicago (2002), the McNay Museum of Modern Art in San Antonio, TX (2008) – the first ever American modern art museum built by a French architect, the Maroc Telecom tower in Rabat (2012), the SFR campus in Saint-Denis (2013), the Majunga Tower in La Défense (2014), the Oncopole and the Institut universitaire du cancer in Toulouse (2014)…

-These productions will soon be followed by the Europea quarter in Brussels – the remodeled site of the 1958 World Fair, the Vinci headquarters in Nanterre, the Banque de France’s fiduciary hub in La Courneuve, an office tower in Casablanca, the IoT Valley in Toulouse, and Hyperion, the highest housing tower build in wood (57 meters) in Bordeaux.
+These productions will soon be followed by the Europea quarter in Brussels – the remodeled site of the 1958 World Fair, the Vinci headquarters in Nanterre, the Banque de France’s fiduciary hub in La Courneuve, an office tower in Casablanca, and the IoT Valley in Toulouse.
+In the field of wood construction the practice is known for Jo&Joe, the first wooden open house in France and Hyperion, the highest housing tower built in wood (57 meters) in Bordeaux.

-Placing the architect in a constant contextual movement, many of Jean-Paul Viguier’s works are part of a reflection on the connection to ancient constructions such as: the Reims library (2002) facing the Notre-Dame de Reims cathedral, the Natural History Museum in Toulouse (2008) and more recently the Canadian Embassy in Paris and the remodeling of the flagship store of one of the most notorious French couture brand.
+Placing the architect in a constant contextual movement, many of Jean-Paul Viguier’s works are part of a reflection on the connection between heritage and contemporary architecture, such as: the archeological museum of the Pont du Gard (2000), the Reims library (2002) facing the Notre-Dame de Reims cathedral, the Natural History Museum in Toulouse (2008) and more recently in Paris the Canadian Embassy and Cultural center and the architectural remodeling of the flagship store of one of the most notorious French Couture Houses.

 Jean-Paul Viguier is an architect based in Paris.
 After graduating from the Ecole Nationale Supérieure des Beaux-Arts in Paris in 1970, he was, along with Jean Bossu and Georges-Henri Pingusson, a founder member of a study unit called Unité Pédagogique 5.
 In 1973, he was awarded a "Master of city planning in urban design" by the University of Harvard and, after returning to France, wrote a column on urban architecture for the Urbanisme journal.
 From 1975 to 1992, he collaborated on projects with Jean-François Jodry.